 I have been obsessed with the natural world since I was a child and I constantly look for ways to immerse myself in it.
-The Luminous Endowment grant gave me the opportunity to take an air-cruise to the Polar Circle with Antarctica21.
-Here’s what I learned and what I can tell you about photography on the White Continent.
+The Luminous Endowment grant gave me the opportunity to take an air-cruise to the Polar Circle with Antarctica21 and here what I learned about Antarctica photography.

 In my work, I strive to capture nature as it is, with minimal human impact.
 Bring multiple, long lenses and UV filters with you, so you can get great images without getting too close to the wildlife.
-Remember that along with this immense beauty, comes very cold and wet weather, so make sure you bring equipment that can handle whatever weather conditions you might get.
+Remember that along with this immense beauty, comes very cold and wet weather, so make sure you bring equipment that can handle whatever weather conditions you might get for your Antarctica photography.

 Take your Time

 Everywhere you look in Antarctica there ́s something worth photographing!
 Go on an expedition that gives you time to explore on land and by sea.
 Patience is key when photographing wildlife and beautiful landscapes with just the right light.
 It’s important to find an expedition cruise, like Antarctica21 in my case, that gives you the time to get those amazing photos.